OptimalBits/redbird/README.md

 ```

 ##etcd backend
-RedBird can use [node-etcd](https://github.com/stianeikeland/node-etcd) to automatically create proxy records from an etcd cluster.
+Redbird can use [node-etcd](https://github.com/stianeikeland/node-etcd) to automatically create proxy records from an etcd cluster.
 Configuration
 is accomplished by passing an array of [options](https://github.com/stianeikeland/node-etcd#constructor-options), plus the hosts and path variables,
-which define which etcd cluster hosts, and which directory within those hosts, that redbird should poll for updates.
+which define which etcd cluster hosts, and which directory within those hosts, that Redbird should poll for updates.

 ```js
 var redbird = require('redbird')({